kiba/Writings/fac/chp19_expansion.md

 **Year 2, 305**

-The wedding was over five days ago.
+We finished the wedding five days ago.
 Everything went smoothly as it should.
-No White Fang attack, no riot, no stampede, and even with the larger Grimm presence, my military handled everything.
+No White Fang attack, no riot, no stampede, and even with the larger Grimm presence, the military has had no problem.

 My spy network was able to gather a lot of intel from inside the ballroom.
-Everybody probably knows that they were being spied on, but we were able to hear a lot of candid details, including some crude remarks about my wife and me.
+Everybody probably knows that they were being spied on, but we still collected lot of candid details, including some crude remarks.

 Ironwood didn't think much of me.
 He actually thought I am dangerous.

 Hey!
 I have absolutely no intention of waging war against anybody.
-What about the time I helped prevent the kingdom of Vale?
+What about the time I helped prevent the kingdom of Vale from falling?
 Isn't that supposed to mean something to you?

 **Year 2, 314**

-We're prepping for a breakout after a long period of expanding our industrial capacity and getting the logistics ready.
-I want to expand both west and east to connect up with Vacuo and Vale.
+We're prepping for a breakout after a long period of expanding our industrial capacity and setting up the logistics.
+It will be glorious.

+Not only it includes machines and its logistics component such as logistic drones, but also construction components.
+We're going to be rapidly establishing defenses and forts.

+ The goal is to expand both west and east to connect up with Vacuo and Vale.

 **Year 2, 315**